There has been increasing interest and research around the health benefits of eating more plants in your diet.

 It really becomes an addiction.
 Eating more plants just feels good!
 As I mentioned before, no matter where you are at on this journey, you can feel confident that eating more plants will benefit your health.

 I hope you find these 15 tips helpful.
-If you’d like more guidance, I developed this free resource which includes tips on how to get started on a plant-based diet, a pantry makeover guide, meal planning tips, and a 5 day meal plan with recipes and grocery list.
+If you’d like more guidance, I developed this FREE Plant-Based Starter Guide which includes tips on how to get started on a plant-based diet, a pantry makeover guide along with helpful meal planning tips.
 Enjoy your free download!